The Kut: Career

 The debut EP Poisonest was released in 2005, although later deleted.
 In 2009, The Kut released two singles through Maha's independent label Criminal Records UK and Universal Records.
 This was followed by label interest from Warner Bros.
 Records but the experience led to a waiting period and eventual release hiatus.
 In this time however, The Kut continued to perform live at UK underground shows as well as high-profile events including London 2012 Olympics and London 2012 Paralympics as selected by the Teenage Rampage Foundation.

 At the end of 2013, The Kut was voted in to the winning spots of the MTV Brand New Unsigned Poll for 2014.
 Soon, she released their first official record in approximately three years.
 The Make Up EP featured the two previous singles and three new tracks produced by James LeRock Loughrey, known for his work with Skindred, White Zombine, Def Leppard, Bjork and My Vitriol.
 Lead single "No Trace" was featured by Kerrang!
 Radio, BBC Introducing with the music video featured by Scuzz in the 'Most Wanted Rock Charts' reaching No. 4.

-“Rock Paper Scissors” was the 2015 follow up EP, featuring four new tracks and a generally grittier, heavier sound.
+"Rock Paper Scissors" was the 2015 follow up EP, featuring four new tracks and a generally grittier, heavier sound.
 Both EPs were released by Maha's independent record label Criminal Records UK and have since sold out.
-The records were supported heavily by the rock press and radio, including Planet Rock, BBC Introducing, Kerrang!, Metal Hammer, Big Cheese, Q Magazine and Classic Rock Magazine.
+The records were supported by the rock press and radio, including Planet Rock, BBC Introducing, Kerrang!, Metal Hammer, Big Cheese, Q Magazine and Classic Rock Magazine.
 A number of music videos gained heavy rotation on Scuzz TV, with additional playlist by AXS TV and MTV-U USA.
-The videos for singles "I Don't Need Therapy" and "Bad Man" were premiered by Kerrang!.
+The videos for singles "I Don't Need Therapy" and "Bad Man" were premiered by Kerrang!

 In 2015, The Kut played the 'Dog's Bed Stage' at Download Festival 2015 and were voted as one of the best two acts appearing on that stage.
 2015 also saw them open the main stages of Glastonbudget and Strummercamp Festival, alongside a stream of tour dates.